AlgoTradingHub/theplatform-book/source/verbs/other/react.md

 o)redefined reaction: r1: 1; r2: 2
 ```

-If a reagent dropped - all reactions defined on this reagent will be dropped too since they doesn't have sence anymore.
+If a reagent is dropped, all reactions defined on this reagent will be dropped too since there is no need in them anymore.

 ::: note
-If a task has at least one reaction - it called an IO task.
-It means such a task will wait on IO resources involved into reaction(s) and wouldn't be terminated untill signal or exception received or all reactions be dropped.
+If a task has at least one reaction, it's called an IO task.
+Such task will wait on IO resources involved into reaction(s) and won't be terminated untill signal or exception is received or all reactions are dropped.
 :::

-Let's see dynamic creation of a reagents/reactions in a wide practical example of a ipc server:
+Let's see dynamic creation of reagents/reactions in a wide practical example of a ipc server:

 ```o
 srv: reagent[`listener;"0.0.0.0:5100";{0N!"listener dropped}];